 Step 2.
 You’ll see loaded AOMEI Backupper once login.
 Select “Restore” on the left pane and click “Select image file”.

 Step 3.
-Locate the system image file on the bootable USB drive and click “Next”.
+Locate the system image file on the USB stick and click “Next”.

 Step 4.
 Select “Restore this system backup” and tick “Restore system to other location”.
 Then, click “Next”.